mozilla/ichnaea/CONTRIBUTING.rst

 We gladly accept outside contributions.
 We use our `Github issue tracker <https://github.com/mozilla/ichnaea/issues>`_ for both discussions and talking about new features or bugs.
-You can also fork the project and sent us a pull request.
+You can also fork the project and send us a pull request.
 If you have a more general topic to discuss, the `dev-geolocation@lists.mozilla.org
 <https://lists.mozilla.org/listinfo/dev-geolocation>`_
 mailing list is a good place to do so.
 You can sometimes find us on